josephsaldutti1/happy-birthday-social-club/README.md

 We can use the recover API from web3.js to recover the user's address based on the message signature.
 If the addresses match, the signature and thus the address is verified.

-# Checking ownership of the NTF
+# Checking ownership of the NFT

 We can use the web3.js APIs to query the Ethereum contract associated with HBSC.
 We can then check ownership of each token.